Skip to main content

 curology bottle

-If you’re ready to try one of our moisturizers, sign up for a free trial.
-One of our dermatology providers will evaluate your skin to curate a personalized prescription formula just for you.
+If you’re ready to try one of our moisturizers and a personalized formula, sign up for a trial.** One of our licensed dermatology providers will evaluate your skin to prescribe a personalized formula*** for your concerns.
 And we can send other products like a cleanser and lip balm to round out your skincare routine—because your lips need moisturizer, too!

 FAQs